 \subsubsection{Architecture Design}

-Inspired by recent works on MTL with attention~\cite{liu2019end, maninis2019attentive}, our network consists of two components: a single shared encoder with task-specific attention modules and $K$ task-specific decoders for $K$ tasks.
-This design combines hard and soft parameter sharing strategies: each task has its decoder and an attention-modulated shared encoder.
-It reduces the risk of overfitting by encouraging most encoder parameters to learn to extract features that fit all tasks.
+Inspired by recent works on MTL using attention~\cite{liu2019end, maninis2019attentive}, our network consists of two components: a single shared encoder with task-specific attention modules, and $K$ task-specific decoders for $K$ tasks.
+This design combines hard and soft parameter sharing strategies: each task has its individual decoder and an attention-modulated shared encoder.
+It reduces the risk of overfitting by encouraging the encoder to learn to extract features that can fit all tasks.
 In the meantime, it leverages attention mechanisms to alleviate the negative transfer issue when the encoder is shared among less related or even conflicting tasks.

-We adopt two task-specific attention mechanisms following the work of~\citet{maninis2019attentive}: Squeeze-and-Excitation (SE) blocks and Residual Adapters (RA).
+We adopt two attention mechanisms following the work of~\citet{maninis2019attentive}: Squeeze-and-Excitation (SE) blocks and Residual Adapters (RA).
 Squeeze-and-excitation block is proposed by~\citet{hu2018squeeze} to adaptively recalibrate channel-wise feature responses by explicitly modeling interdependencies between channels.
 In other words, it is a lightweight gating mechanism in channel-wise relationships.
-SE block has a \emph{squeeze} operator (usually an average pooling per channel), which aggregates feature maps into a channel descriptor, followed by an \emph{excitation} operator (two fully-connected layers around non-linearities), which maps the descriptor to a set of channel weights.
-Finally, the original feature maps are reweighted with the channel weights.
-We set the SE block parameters to be task-dependent so that each task can learn its own channel-wise relationships and utilize the shared encoder differently.
+SE block has a \emph{squeeze} operator (usually an average pooling per channel) which aggregates feature maps into a channel descriptor, followed by an \emph{excitation} operator (two fully-connected layers around non-linearities) that maps the descriptor to a set of channel weights.
+Finally, the original feature maps are reweighted with the produced channel weights.